Robert Lamberton (judge): Oil rush

 The development of the oil business brought vast wealth into Venango County and demanded a need for adequate financial institutions.
 The early pioneers of the oil excitement had to have a safe place to keep their large sums of money so Lamberton opened the first bank in the County and installed an exceptionally large strong safe in his store.
 In 1860 when he built the Lamberton Homestead, he included a banking room within the premises.
 The site was subsequently used for the YMCA building which now too is long gone.
 He continued to make large investments in real estate in Franklin.

 Public service

 In 1861, he was elected as an associate Judge of the Courts of Venango County, an office he held with honour for five years.
 He also served several terms with the City Council as a Democrat.
 As a church officer and trustee of Franklin Presbyterian Church he was heavily involved in all church activities from an early stage.

-Lamberton died on August 7, 1885 at the age of 77 years.
+Lamberton died on August 7, 1885, at the age of 77.
 The funeral was reported as being the largest ever gathered in the city.